Cody Elkins, vegan Racquetball player

 “My biggest achievement in racquetball was when I was down 14 -6 and I came back and won 15-14 at LPRT State Championships” – leaving us to imagine the eight point run that saved then won the match.

 “I am 100% vegan” Cody told us proudly in 2015.
-“I was born a vegetarian 10 years ago and my mom read the book "the skinny bitch" eight years ago and we went vegan the very next day.
+“I was born a vegetarian 10 years ago and my mom read the book "Skinny Bitch" eight years ago and we went vegan the very next day.
 I have been vegan eight years and feel great about it because I am saving animals.”

 The family was motivated by the health aspects of veganism too, although they are acutely aware of other issues including animal suffering, environmental issues and water supply.